-The TAS faculty would like to take this opportunity to welcome students and their families to 2013.
+The TAS faculty would like to take this opportunity to welcome students and their families.

 Parents are reminded that personal protective equipment is mandatory during all TAS practical lessons.
 For specific details of our WHS policies and all relevant information pertaining to the TAS faculty please go to this link.

 We would also ask that fee contributions are paid as early as is convenient for you.
 This will allow us to continue to offer the exciting practical project opportunities that our faculty has become renowned for.
 Notes containing specific information about subject fees for individual subjects have been sent home.
 This information can also be found on the TAS Fees page, or please call the school and ask for myself if you have any further queries..

 Generally at this time of year student's fall into one of two groups.
 Students in Years seven, nine and eleven are being introduced to a new TAS subject, while students in years eight, ten and twelve are passing the halfway point of their current TAS elective.